cameras

 This was the first “big” camera that I ever held.

 It has a 12.1-megapixel 1/2.3-inch CCD sensor, slightly better than my Powershot.
-It has a very nice 5.0-75.0mm NIKKOR lens (equivalent to 28-420mm for 35mm) with 15x optical zoom and 4x digital zoom, so I can capture all sorts of angles on this camera.
+It has a very nice 5.0-75.0mm NIKKOR lens (equivalent to 28-420mm full frame) with 15x optical zoom and 4x digital zoom, so I can capture all sorts of angles on this camera.

 It features Nikon’s vibration reduction and contrast-detect autofocus.
 Additionally, the pop-up flash is very fun to use and has a very good range.

 For me, the downsides of this camera are mostly about its size.
 It is fairly large (4.3 x 3.0 x 3.1 inches) and uses 4 AA batteries, bringing the weight to about 430 grams.
-It isn’t the most portable, so I usually find myself slipping the Powershot into my pocket, but when I want to get better photos, use a higher zoom, or have the room available, I will opt for this camera.
+It isn’t the most portable, but when I want to get better photos, use a higher zoom, or have the space available, I may opt for this camera.

 Sony Cyber-shot DSC-W7